Shaping Creative Thinkers and Global Leaders

 - Official GRE, GMAT or MAT scores (For more information about the GRE, please contact University Testing Services)

 - International students who are not native speakers of English must also submit the Test of English as a Foreign Language (TOEFL).

 - Three letters of reference

 Send all application materials to the following address:

 Attn: Graduate Advisor

 108 Technology Bldg.

 Houston, TX 77204-4021

-For more information and guidance about the program, contact Dr. Shirley Ezell, Associate Professor, Department of Human Resources and Consumer Sciences or Tiffany Roosa, Graduate Advisor for the College of Technology.
+For more information and guidance about the program, contact Dr. Shirley Ezell, Associate Professor, Department of Human Development and Consumer Sciences or Tiffany Roosa, Graduate Advisor for the College of Technology.

 International Student and Scholar Services